France national rugby union team: History

 Although France were represented at the 1900 Summer Olympics, their first official test match did not take place until New Year's Day 1906, against the New Zealand All Blacks in Paris.
 France then played intermittently against the Home Nations until they joined them to form the Five Nations tournament in 1910.
 In 1913 France faced South Africa's Springboks for the first time; losing 38–5.
 France also competed at the 1920 and 1924 Summer Olympics, and on both occasions lost to the United States in the gold medal match.

 France were ejected from the Five Nations in 1932 after being accused of professionalism in the French leagues at a time when rugby union was strictly amateur.
 Forced to play against weaker opposition, France went on a winning streak; winning ten games in a row during the years from 1931 to 1936.
 France was invited to rejoin the Five Nations in 1939 but did not compete until 1947 as international rugby was suspended during World War II.

 French rugby came of age during the 1950s and 1960s: they won their first Five Nations championship and completed a successful tour of South Africa.
 Their first championship was won in 1954 when they shared the title with England and Wales.
 France won their first outright Five Nations championship in 1959; they won with two wins, a draw (against England) and a defeat (against Ireland).

 France first toured South Africa winning the test series in 1958.
 The Springboks also visited Paris in 1961, the test was not completed due to onfield fighting among the players.
 France also toured New Zealand and Australia in 1961 losing both tests against the All Blacks but defeating Australia's Wallabies.
 They won their first Five Nations Grand Slam in 1968 by beating all four other competing teams, and won numerous titles in the following years.

-France playing Wales during the Six Nations Championship.